-14. Peer on Peer allegations
+15. Peer on Peer allegations

 Peer on peer allegations will be dealt with in the same way as allegations made against an adult.
-As soon as a pupil makes a disclosure to a member of staff, the disclosure is recorded on CPOMs and the DSL informed.
-The DSL will investigate the allegation, and make contact with social care if she feels the child is in immediate danger.
+As soon as a pupil makes a disclosure to a member of staff, the disclosure is recorded on CPOMs and a member of the Safeguarding Team informed.
+The Safeguarding Officer will investigate the allegation, and make contact with social care if she feels the child is in immediate danger.

-15. Intimate Care
+16. Intimate Care

 At times it may be necessary to provide a child with a change of clothes following a toileting accident.
 In most cases, apart from the very youngest pupils, children would be expected to change their underwear and outer clothes independently.
 If staff assistance is required, for example to help a nursery child remove wet trousers or tights, this will always be witnessed by two members of staff, the incident will be recorded on CPOMs and parents informed.
-Nursery staff do not change nappies.
-If it were felt that a nappy change was urgent, the parent would be contacted and asked to collect the child.
+Nursery staff do not change nappies of pupils in our mainstream provision.
+There may be individual pupils accessing the Resource Base who have additional needs where there may be occasion to provide intimate care, agreed with parents.
+In this situation, staff will work in pairs to provide care for a child.
+Any incident requiring intimate care will be recorded on CPOMs and communicated with parents.

-16. Safeguarding pupils from extremism or radicalism
+17. Safeguarding pupils from extremism or radicalism